alexyuly/chil/README.md

 #### Abstract Operation Types

 An abstract operation type has no associated Node.js implementation.
-It is simply an operation type definition with sources and sinks, which must be implemented by a "subtype" in order to be used in components.
+It is a standalone operation type definition which must be implemented by a "subtype" in order to be instantiated in components.
+An abstract operation type is the union of all its subtypes.

 #### Type Aliases

-Any type may be associated with a new name called a *type alias*.
+Any type may be associated with a kind of type definition called a *type alias*, which may be generic.
 ```
 {
-    "alias": AliasTypeName
+    "alias": AliasTypeName,
+    "template": AliasTypeTemplate,
     "of": Type
 }
 ```

-*TODO - describe generic type aliases

 ### Component Types